hsiliev/spring-rest-sample/README.md

 # tasks-service
-Tasks service
+Spring Boot application with `/jobs` endpoint, that can return either JSON or script representation of the bash commands.

 ![Java CI with Gradle](https://github.com/hsiliev/tasks-service/workflows/Java%20CI%20with%20Gradle/badge.svg)

 ### Application

-The application is Spring Boot based with one endpoint `/jobs` that can return either JSON or script representation of the tasks.

 Tasks order is determined with topological sort/traversal of directed acyclic graph.